[Startup Business Plan] How To Write A Business Plan For Your Startup

 Ask any successful business person.
 They will tell you the same.

-Having a plan increases the success rate of the startup.
+Having a plan increases the success rate of the financial projection for startup.
 In the business world, the plan is referred to as a Business Plan.

 What Is A Business Plan?

 A business plan is a document that describes in detail the approach you are going to have to make your business successful.
-It puts forward a written roadmap for the company from various viewpoints like marketing, financial, and operational.
+It puts forward a written roadmap for the company from various viewpoints like marketing, financial projection for startup, and operational.

 In general, a business plan tells: